Find the right fit for your eyes at Avery Eye Care Center.

 Do you need vision correction but don’t want to wear eyeglasses full time?
 Contact lenses are a great option for almost anyone.

-We offer a wide selection at our office, and our experienced team of eye care professionals can help you find the right contacts for you.
+We offer a wide selection at our St Johns offices, and our experienced team of eye care professionals can help you find the right contacts for you.

 Call or click to schedule your appointment.